-- Interest rates can always rise as well as fall. - You may struggle to find tenants, although this can be mitigated by researching the area of investment thoroughly. - You could be unlucky with tenants, but this can offset by using management companies to take care of the nitty gritty. - It could be time consuming if you take on all landlord duties yourself. - House prices could fail to rise quickly, or alternatively fall.
+- You may struggle to find tenants, although this can be mitigated by researching the area of investment thoroughly. - You could be unlucky with tenants, but this can offset by using management companies to take care of the nitty gritty. - It could be time consuming if you take on all landlord duties yourself. - House prices could fail to rise quickly, or alternatively fall.